Spooni-Development/spooni_development_website/README.md

 ## 🎯 What is this?

-This is the official documentation website for **SPOONI Development** – a team specializing in high-quality RedM (Red Dead Redemption 2 Multiplayer) resources.
-The site serves as a central hub for:
+This is the official website for **SPOONI Development** – a team specializing in high-quality RedM (Red Dead Redemption 2 Multiplayer) resources.
+The site is a complete platform that serves as:

-- 📚 **Documentation** for 100+ mappings across all RDR2 regions
+- 📚 **Documentation** – Comprehensive guides for 100+ mappings across all RDR2 regions and detailed script documentation
-- 🔧 **Script guides** from multiple developers (SPOONI, Dietrich, DrShwaggins)
-- 🎨 **Props gallery** with 15,000+ searchable game assets
+- 🎨 **Props Gallery** – Interactive gallery with 15,000+ searchable game assets
-- 👥 **Team & partner information**
+- 👥 **Team Showcase** – Meet our developers, mappers, and artists
+- 🤝 **Partner Network** – Showcasing our community partners across multiple tiers
+- 🛠️ **Services** – Information about our development and mapping services
+- 📖 **Knowledge Base** – Detailed guides and tutorials for RedM development

-**Why VitePress?** It's lightning-fast, markdown-based, and makes maintaining documentation incredibly easy.
-No complex CMS needed – just write markdown files and deploy.
+**Why VitePress?** It's lightning-fast, markdown-based, and incredibly flexible.
+Perfect for building a modern web presence that combines documentation, galleries, and dynamic content – all without a complex CMS.

 ## ✨ Key Features